-The Thanksgiving turkey shouldn’t be treated like an everyday cut of meat.
+The Thanksgiving turkey shouldn’t be treated as an everyday cut of meat.
 Ensure your Thanksgiving meal is cooked to perfection by following these easy turkey thawing and preparation instructions.

 Thanksgiving Turkey Temperature Settings & Thawing Instructions

-Don’t wait until the day before Thanksgiving to decide on a recipe and cooking method.
-Proper turkey preparation requires enough time to fully (and safely) thaw the turkey, as well as ample time to season, brine and cook the meat.
+Don’t wait until the day before Thanksgiving to decide on a recipe and turkey thawing method.
+According to our oven experts, proper turkey preparation requires enough time to fully (and safely) thaw the turkey, as well as ample time to season, brine and cook the meat.

-Although there are many methods to cook a turkey, we recommend using a brine recipe.
+Although there are many turkey thawing and cooking methods, we recommend using a brine recipe.
 Since turkey is a lean meat, it can easily become dry and tough when cooked.
 Brining solves this issue by soaking the bird in a salt and water mixture for 12-12 hours.
 After a long soak, the bird will absorb the water and salt, resulting in a delicious, juicy piece of meat.
 Yum!

 If you decide to brine your turkey, you’ll need to have the turkey fully thawed at least 12-24 hours prior to Thanksgiving Day.
 The time it takes to thaw will vary greatly depending on the size of bird and method you use.

-The USDA recommends three safe methods for thawing a turkey (refrigerator, cold water, or microwave), but we do not recommend using your microwave to thaw your turkey unless you’re in a time pinch.
+The USDA recommends three safe methods for turkey thawing (refrigerator, cold water, or microwave), but we do not recommend using your microwave to thaw your turkey unless you’re in a time pinch.

 How long to thaw a turkey in the refrigerator depends on the size of the bird.
 If you plan to thaw your turkey in the fridge, you’ll want to allow about 24 hours for every 4 to 5 pounds of turkey.
 See how proper planning is so essential?!
 It will take about 5-6 days to thaw a 20-24 pound Thanksgiving turkey!